Ai trong anh em muốn xây một cây tháp, mà trước tiên lại không ngồi xuống tính toán phí tổn, xem mình có đủ để hoàn thành không? (Lc 14,28)

 “There is nothing so ruinous to good character as to idle away one's time at some spectacle.
 Vices have a way of creeping in because of the feeling of pleasure that it brings.
 Why do you think that I say that I personally return from shows greedier, more ambitious and more given to luxury?”

 Pope Benedict XVI has identified the obsession with sexuality as a form of escapism similar to drugs.
 In his book “Light of the World,” while speaking of sex tourism and drug addiction, the Holy Father noted that the West feels a need for these “drugs” as it has “A craving for happiness has developed that cannot content itself with things as they are….
 The destructive processes at work in that are extraordinary and are born from the arrogance and the boredom and the false freedom of the Western world.”
-A pagan philosopher and a Catholic theologian singing in harmony?

 But are these modern games victimless?
 Does really no one get hurt?
 In the arena, the Romans at least threw to the amusements of the people condemned criminals, men who had fought against the empire or disobeyed its most serious laws.
 In the eyes of the Roman people, these people had lost their status as human beings by defying the might and order of the Empire.